 - Remove from oven.

 - Spread the tomato sauce on top.
-Then add your slice tomato and avocado.
+Then add your sliced tomato and avocado.
 Place your gouda slices on top of the tomato and avocado.
 Green onion can go on the top or you can wait to add in fresh last.

 - Place back in oven for 10-15 minutes until cheese is melted and the socca bread is crispy and brown on outside.